adplug/adplay-dos/window/readme.txt

 Building
 --------
-Please read the file INSTALL.TXT for build instructions!
+Please read one of the INSTALL.* files for build instructions!
+There is a file for each supported architecture.

 Debug Logging
 -------------
 The library can be compiled to produce some debug logging output.
-To enable this, add the following line to your CONFIG.MIF file:
+To enable this, you have to define the DEBUG preprocessor variable.
+Please refer to the manual of your respective compiler architecture for information on how to do this.

-CPPFLAGS += -dDEBUG

-This will enable debug logging.
-The output file is specified with the DEBUG_FILE preprocessor define in the 'window.cpp' file.
+The output file for the debug messages is specified with the DEBUG_FILE preprocessor define in the 'window.cpp' file.

 Legal